メインコンテンツまでスキップ

 • Unresponsive: the server has failed one or more health checks.

-• Draining: the server is sent the drain command and will soon be terminated.
+• Draining: the server has been sent the drain command and will soon be terminated.

 The change of states are best described by the following diagram: